Saving for the future

 Superannuation or ‘super’ is a way to save for the future and likely to be one of your biggest investments.
 It’s designed to encourage you to save for your retirement and help support your lifestyle when you stop working.
 For many Australians, it is the key to a secure and financially independent lifestyle in retirement.

 Three things primarily contribute to the growth of your super;

 - Employer Contributions – Super is partly compulsory in that employers must contribute the standard rate of their employees’ salary into a super fund

 Investment Returns – Your money doesn’t sit idle – it’s invested.
 Your account balance will fluctuate but over time it should grow

 As you get closer to retirement, the importance of your superannuation becomes much clearer.
-You’ve got some big decisions to make which can affect how and when you can get access to your super.
+You’ve got some decisions to make which can affect how and when you get access to your super.